AarjuAgrahari/Digital-Communication-Simulator/README.md

 - B.Tech, Electronics & Communication Engineering (Data Science)
 - Research Interests: Communication Systems, Space Technology, AI for Engineering, Satellite Networks

 ---

-## 📢 License
-This project is licensed under the MIT License – see the `LICENSE` file for details.

----